-The role of the garden shed as a retreat is nothing new.
+Using shed ideas to create a garden retreat is nothing new.
 Allotment sheds up and down the country have long provided an escape for everyone from major generals and nuclear physicists to plumbers.

-However, as space increasingly becomes at a premium and houses shrink in size, many garden sheds are being reinvented as Man-sheds or She-sheds, refuges from the outside world where DIY, navel contemplation or propagating can be pursued in peace: there may even be refreshments stashed in a mini fridge, books and a comfy chair sneaked into a corner.
+However, as space increasingly becomes at a premium and houses shrink in size, many garden sheds are being reinvented as man caves or she shed ideas, as refuges from the outside world where DIY, navel contemplation or propagating can be pursued in peace.
+There may even be refreshments stashed in a mini fridge, books and a comfy chair sneaked into a corner.

-These are usually no-go areas for spouses and children alike, and tend to fall into two camps – the meticulously methodical haven that is kept in apple-pie order, or a cluttered hideaway jam-packed with a jumble of belongings collected over a lifetime.
+These are usually no-go areas for spouses and children alike, and tend to fall into two camps – the meticulously methodical haven that is kept in apple-pie order using clever storage ideas for sheds, or a cluttered hideaway jam-packed with a jumble of belongings collected over a lifetime.

-Below, you'll find our favorite garden shed ideas – plus tons of design advice and inspiration.
+Here are our favorite garden shed ideas to make your shed a beautiful space whatever its purpose – plus tons of design advice and inspiration for your own garden ideas.

 Sheds are best placed on a solid base built from either a paving slabs or concrete – laying the landscaping at least a metre wider on several sides creates useful working space.

-Pathways should also be wide enough for wheelbarrows, lawn rollers and lawnmowers.
-Take a look at our garden path ideas for advice on how to get it right.
+Pathways should also be wide enough for wheelbarrows, lawn rollers and lawnmowers, so make sure you consider a range of garden path ideas to get the right solution for your space.

 2. Paint your garden shed or summerhouse

-When it comes to the exterior finish, sheds can be painted in a specific color to co-ordinate with other wooden structures in the garden.
+When it comes to the exterior finish, sheds can be painted in a specific color to co-ordinate with other wooden structures and your garden design.

 3. Weatherproof your garden shed